 Understanding his crusade against manual scavenging:

-Sankaran was moved by a scene of women manually cleaning excreta with their bare hands and carrying it on their heads.
-His actions spoke louder than words.
-It was his idea to write Departmental Orders, or DO letters, to every single Collector in India, making them aware of manual scavenging and asking for their intervention to break down dry latrines.
-He flew from Hyderabad to Delhi, to sign 600 letters drafted to be sent to Collectors across the country, with an instruction to post them immediately, so much so that he did not waste time in using glue to seal the envelopes and instead just stapled them.
+Moved by a scene of women manually cleaning excreta with her bare hands, carrying it on her heads, he wrote Departmental Orders, or DO letters, to every single Collector in India, making them aware of manual scavenging and asking for their intervention to break down dry latrines.
+His sense of urgency was underlined by his flying from Hyderabad to Delhi, to sign those 600 letters drafted to be sent to Collectors across the country, with an instruction to post them immediately, so much so that he did not waste time in using glue to seal the envelopes and instead just stapled them.

 To his astonished subordinates, he remarked, “You must understand, for my signature, even if a letter gets delayed by a minute, liberation for a manual scavenger will be delayed by a minute.
 I cannot commit that crime.”

-There was this famous incidence, where once there were journalists coming to meet Narayanamma, a woman, who did scavenging for 38 years in Anantapur.
+Another related remarkable incidence, was when few journalists were to meet Narayanamma, a woman, who did scavenging for 38 years in Anantapur.
 The then District Collector remarked to him “I have to go to Anantapur because Narayanamma cannot explain her situation properly.”
 To that he defined in his composed wit, exclaiming-

 Post-retirement, his role with the Safai Karmchari Andolan let to an exceptional campaign for ending manual scavenging as he regarded this to be the most dreadful manifestation of untouchability and caste.
 A decade of Sankaran’s leadership of the Andolan led to the substantial decimation of this centuries-old evil in many parts of India.

-Negotiations with Naxals
+Negotiations with Naxals:

 This besides the fact that while he understood the concerns of the Adivasis better than many others, he was not in favour of any kind of violence, whether it was committed by an extremist group, apparently espousing the cause of the Adivasis, or by the State itself, ostensibly in the name of maintaining “law and order”.

-Perhaps this was at the back of his mind after his retirement from the government when he undertook the daunting but frustrating responsibility of leading a serious dialogue between the government and the Maoists during 1997-2002.
-He took part in the negotiation process in a highly assiduous and constructive manner.
-He attempted to mediate with the government to talk about the allegation of human rights violations in its military-like offensive against the armed rebels and that of ‘encounter’ killings of Naxalites, which he condemned as ‘targeted extra-legal executions’.
+The series of reports released on this dialogue by the Committee of Concerned Citizens (1997) provide invaluable insights into the problems of the Adivasis and the respective roles played by the state agencies and the Maoists in the ongoing struggle in the tribal areas.
+His initiative strove hard through mediatory efforts to find sustainable solution to social turmoil, through mediating with the government to talk about the allegation of human rights violations in its military-like offensive against the armed rebels and that of ‘encounter’ killings of Naxalites, which he condemned as ‘targeted extra-legal executions’.